-8.1 CO 3.1 COUNCIL OPERATIONS a) Counci Authorised Officers Have Capacity to Administ er and Enforce the Dog and Cat Management A ct 1995 Objective Strategies Measures i.
+8.1 COUNC 8.1 COUNCIL OPERATIONS a) Council Authorised Officers Have Capacity to Administe Objective Strategies Measures i.
 Appropriately trained workers.
-Staff undertake training, as required, relating to new legislative provisions under the Dog and Cat Management Act to ensure Council Officers operate within the predetermined guidelines and requirements of the Dog and Cat Management Act.
-Type and number of training sessions attended. b) Educati ion of the Community Objective Strategies Measures i.
-Promotion of the need for breeders to be registered with the Dog and Cat Management Board.
+Staff undertake training, as required, relating to legislative provisions under the Dog and Cat Management Act to ensure Council Officers operate within the predetermined guidelines and requirements of the Dog and Cat Management Act Type and number of training sessions attended b) Education on of the Community Promotion of the need for breeders to be registered.
 Number of promotional activities undertaken. ii.
-Greater knowledge of the dog and cat legislative provisions.
-Promotion of introduction of legislation requiring all new generations of dogs and cats over six months of age to be desexed.
+Greater knowledge of the dog and cat legislative provisions Promotion of legislation requiring all new generations of dogs and cats to be desexed by six months of age.
 Number and types of promotional activities undertaken.
-Number of new generation dogs and cats desexed annually. iii.
-Promotion of introduction of legislation requiring all dog and cats three months of age or older to be microchipped.
-Provide education material to residents and visitors to the Council area about responsible ownership, and the needs to reduce the following detrimental impacts of dogs and cats: • barking dogs; • dog attacks/harassment; Number and types of promotional activities undertaken.
-Number of dogs and cats three months of age or older microchipped annually.
-Annual reduction in cats found not microchipped or desexed.

-dog faeces in public places; nuisance caused by cats; and destruction of native fauna by cats.
+Number of new generation dogs and cats desex ed annually. iii.
+Promotion of legislation requiring all dog and cats to be microchipped by three months of age.
+Provide education material to residents and visitors to the Council area about responsible ownership, and the needs to reduce the following detrimental impacts of dogs and cats: • barking dogs; • attacks/harassment; Number and types of promotional activities undertaken Number of dogs and cats three months of age or older microchipped annually Annual reduction in cats found not microchipped or desexed dog faeces in public places; nuisance caused by cats; and destruction of native fauna by cats.
 Annual reduction in nuisance cat complaints. iv.
 Proactive education of pet owners to ensure they are aware of their responsibilities.
 Implement various campaigns, such as Wandering Dog and Cat Campaigns and benefits of identification to highlight various issues relating to responsibility of pet ownership.
 Number and type of campaigns undertaken annually.
 Annual reduction in dog and cats wandering at large.
 Annual reduction in dogs and cats found not microchipped or desexed.
 V. Provide educational material for display to promote responsible pet ownership to Veterinary Clinics, Library and Schools.
 Number of pamphlets/brochures circulated.
 Number and type of different locations where educational material is distributed. vi.
 Ensure up-to-date promotional materials available.
 Regularly review and update promotional material to ensure it is accurate.
 Education on mandatory desexing requirements for dogs and cats (born after 1 July 2018) and encourage voluntary desexing for older generations of dogs and cats.
 Types and promotional material provided.